A collection letter is a notification informing a customer of a due payment.

 Run a business credit check

 Confirm every bit of the information about the customer to reduce the risks that come with credit purchases.
-This should be in credit report history, revenue, and outstanding obligations.
+This should be in the credit report history, revenue, and outstanding obligations.

 When we run a business credit check, it helps a creditor know which customer has a history of compliance and which customer has a debt history.
 These are signs for a business transaction to go on with customers.